dean0x7d/pybinding/docs/tutorial/solvers.rst

 one more is presented below.

 Internally, the :func:`scipy.sparse.linalg.eigsh` function is used to solve large sparse Hermitian matrices.
-The first argument to :func:`.solver.arpack` must be the Pybinding :class:`.Model`, but the following arguments are the same as :func:`~scipy.sparse.linalg.eigsh`, so the solver routine can be tweaked as desired.
+The first argument to :func:`.solver.arpack` must be the pybinding :class:`.Model`, but the following arguments are the same as :func:`~scipy.sparse.linalg.eigsh`, so the solver routine can be tweaked as desired.
 Rather than reproduce the full list of options here, we refer you to the scipy :func:`~scipy.sparse.linalg.eigsh` reference documentation.
-Here, we will focus on the specific features of solvers within Pybinding.
+Here, we will focus on the specific features of solvers within pybinding.

 Solver interface